syncfusion-content/maui-docs/MAUI/DataGrid/sorting.md

 # Sorting in MAUI DataGrid (SfDataGrid)

 The [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html) provides the built-in support to sort one or more columns by using the [SfDataGrid.SortingMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.SfDataGrid.html#Syncfusion_Maui_DataGrid_SfDataGrid_SortingMode) property.
-When sorting is applied, the datagrid automatically rearranges the data to match with the current sort criteria.
+When sorting is applied, the data grid automatically rearranges the data to match the current sort criteria.
 You can sort the data simply by tapping the column header.
-Once sorting is applied, the datagrid shows a sort icon in the respective column header indicating the sort direction.
+Once sorting is applied, the data grid shows a sort icon in the respective column header indicating the sort direction.

 ## Programmatic sorting